 relationships differently, and what to do about it!

-“This is a must read book for everyone that is looking to take their relationship to the next level.…Continue
+“This is a must read book for everyone that is looking to take their relationship to the next level.
+The authors deal with real life issues and help…Continue

 “Ultimate confidence in the goodness of life cannot rest upon confidence in the goodness of man.
 If that is where it rests, it is an optimism which will suffer ultimate disillusionment.
 Romanticism will be transmuted into cynicism, as it has always been in the world's history.
 The faith of a Christian is something quite different from this optimism.
 It is trust in God, in a good God who created a good world, though the world is not…Continue